Magnetohydrodynamic generator: Economics

 A coal-fueled MHD generator is a type of Brayton power cycle, similar to the power cycle of a combustion turbine.
 However, unlike the combustion turbine, there are no moving mechanical parts; the electrically conducting plasma provides the moving electrical conductor.
 The side walls and electrodes merely withstand the pressure within, while the anode and cathode conductors collect the electricity that is generated.
 All Brayton cycles are heat engines.
 Ideal Brayton cycles also have an ideal efficiency equal to ideal Carnot cycle efficiency.
 Thus, the potential for high energy efficiency from an MHD generator.
 All Brayton cycles have higher potential for efficiency the higher the firing temperature.
 While a combustion turbine is limited in maximum temperature by the strength of its air/water or steam-cooled rotating airfoils; there are no rotating parts in an open-cycle MHD generator.
 This upper bound in temperature limits the energy efficiency in combustion turbines.
 The upper bound on Brayton cycle temperature for an MHD generator is not limited, so inherently an MHD generator has a higher potential capability for energy efficiency.

 The temperatures at which linear coal-fueled MHD generators can operate are limited by factors that include: (a) the combustion fuel, oxidizer, and oxidizer preheat temperature which limit the maximum temperature of the cycle; (b) the ability to protect the sidewalls and electrodes from melting; (c) the ability to protect the electrodes from electrochemical attack from the hot slag coating the walls combined with the high current or arcs that impinge on the electrodes as they carry off the direct current from the plasma; and (d) by the capability of the electrical insulators between each electrode.
-Coal-fired MHD plants with oxygen/air and high oxidant preheats would probably provide potassium seeded plasmas of about 4200 °F, 10 atmospheres pressure, and begin expansion at Mach 1.2.
+Coal-fired MHD plants with oxygen/air and high oxidant preheats would probably provide potassium-seeded plasmas of about 4200 °F, 10 atmospheres pressure, and begin expansion at Mach 1.2.
 These plants would recover MHD exhaust heat for oxidant preheat, and for combined cycle steam generation.
-With aggressive assumptions, one DOE-funded feasibility study of where the technology could go, 1000 MWe Advanced Coal-Fired MHD/Steam Binary Cycle Power Plant Conceptual Design, published in June 1989, showed that a large coal-fired MHD combined cycle plant could attain a HHV energy efficiency approaching 60 percent—well in excess of other coal-fueled technologies, so the potential for low operating costs exists.
+With aggressive assumptions, one DOE-funded feasibility study of where the technology could go, showed that a large coal-fired MHD combined cycle plant could attain a HHV energy efficiency approaching 60 percent—well in excess of other coal-fueled technologies, so the potential for low operating costs exists.